danieljaramillor/FullFace3MAdapter/README.md

 This is designed for the Decathon masks only, although other manufacturers have provided their own adapters for other types of filters.

-If you do test this out please contact me
+If you do test this out please contact me at my website: danieljaramillor.github.io